-Everett hosts a historical downtown area that is fun to walk around, but the biggest thing to do here is visit Boeing‘s Future of Flight.
+Everett hosts a historic downtown area that is fun to walk around, but the biggest thing to do here is to visit Boeing‘s Future of Flight.
 The Boeing factory is gigantic and sits right on the bay.
 We took the tour on how these huge jets are made and it was amazing.
 Anyone interested in flight, aerodynamics, or just how things are made, will love the tour.
 It’s well worth it.

 If you are heading to the Whidbey Island part of the loop first, you might want to save some driving time and really enjoy one of Washington’s best traditions, taking the ferry.
 Mulkiteo’s ferry takes you to the southern part of Whidbey and lets you off in the town of Clinton.

 While you are waiting for the ferry, you can easily grab a bite to eat or visit the lighthouse down on the waterfront.
 It’s a great place to stretch your legs.